FEniCS/ufl/doc/sphinx/source/user/examples.rst

   a = v.dx(i)*u.dx(i)*dx

-This example is implemented in the file ``poisson.ufl`` in the collection of demonstration forms included with the UFL source distribution.
+This example is implemented in the file ``demo/Poisson.ufl`` in the collection of demonstration forms included with the UFL source distribution.